novustechllc/Bundler-Bot/README.md

-# EVM Bundler Using MEV-Boost
+# EVM Raydium Bundler Using MEV-Boost

 A sophisticated bundler designed for executing simultaneous transactions across multiple wallets on EVM-compatible networks (Ethereum, BSC, Base).
 This tool leverages MEV-boost and advanced bundling techniques for efficient transaction management.